-At the start of the trailer, a sign reads: “There are two sides to every story.”
-Then the sign flips and declares: “And every stage.”
+In the initial gameplay trailer, we saw the popular phrase: “There are two sides to every story.”
+In Yoshi’s Crafted World, that mantra applies to each stage as well.
 Although it’s a Yoshi game, the set pieces look more so out of the Paper Mario series.
 Everything looks to be made of cardboard and construction paper.
 The design isn’t just an aesthetic choice, however, as Yoshi can use his ground-pound move to turn stages around, and complete them from the other side of cardboard.
 Essentially, each stage has two settings and it seems as if you can switch the orientation as much or as little as you want.
 While it’s not quite a choose-your-own-adventure game, the switching mechanic gives each stage a level of complexity not seen in other Yoshi platformers.

 Like most Yoshi titles, Yoshi’s first Switch game is largely a 2D sidescroller, but with a bit of a twist.
-While stages are set up from start to finish horizontally, Yoshi moves vertically up and down throughout to enter structures and nab coins.
+While stages are set up from start to finish horizontally, Yoshi moves vertically up and down throughout to enter structures and nab coins, flowers, and collectible Poochy Pups.
 Additionally, Yoshi’s egg throw can be aimed anywhere, as shown when he hits enemies with diagonal tosses.

 In Yoshi’s most recent adventure, Yoshi’s Woolly World for Wii U (Poochy and Yoshi’s Woolly World on 3DS), Baby Bowser enlisted Kamek to turn Yoshi and all of his friends into yarn.
 While Yoshi ends up saving the day, Kamek and Baby Bowser escape, and end up crashing on the moon.
-While there’s no sign of Kamek or Baby Bowser in the reveal trailer, Yoshi’s character model looks very similar to his design in Woolly World.
+Yoshi’s character model looks very similar to his design in Woolly World and Kamek and Baby Bowser are once again the main foes.
 Sure, the game world looks mightily different, but there is a chance that Yoshi happened to stumble into the cardboard world after the events of his last adventure.